EricEricEricJin/Hanged-Man-Game/README.md

   - After fill the question, shift to tab “Finish” and press `return`
 - Player 2:
   - Press A...Z keys.
 If the char you pressed is in the word, all the chars in the word will appear; If the char you pressed is NOT in the word, one more stroke will be drawn on the man.
-  - If all charts filled, you win; If all strokes of the man drawn, you DIE.
+  - If all characters filled, you win; If all strokes of the man drawn, you DIE.